mandari1ne/weather_project/README.md

 docker run --name django_app --link postgres_db:postgres_db -p 8000:8000 -d django_app

+When you start the application for the very first time, use these commands in the terminal.
+This will create the containers.
+After that, you can start them using Docker Desktop.
+First, start the database container, and then start the application container.

 Option 2: Run without Docker
 If you run the project without Docker, you need to change the database settings in settings.py.